frabbisw/ReRobust/README.md

 ### Datasets

 - Abstract BFPs are originally released by [Tufano et al., 2019](https://sites.google.com/view/learning-fixes/), Concrete BFPs are original released by [Chakraborty & Ray, 2021](https://github.com/modit-team/MODIT).
-See the details from repository.
+See the details about how they are extracted from these original repositories.
-- We also provide a [link](), to download these 2 datasets.
+- We also provide a [link](https://drive.google.com/drive/u/3/folders/1NzWFVk8v8smlbqC6OOY5e4KymaaOPDLo), to download these 2 datasets.
-- The 9 transformed datasets and corresponding original datasets are [here]().
+- The 9 transformed datasets and corresponding original datasets are also in link above.
+Files named "before_refactoring" stand for original datasets, files named "after_refactoring" stand for transformed datasets.

 ### Code